Macron heads to China for delicate talks on Ukraine, trade

 Beijing claims to hold a neutral stance in the war, but has also stressed its “no-limits friendship” with Russia.
 China’s President Xi Jinping last month met with Russian President Vladimir Putin in Moscow.

-China has refused to criticize Russia for its actions in Ukraine.
-A top French official acknowledged that Paris isn’t expecting to see a major shift in that position.
+A top French official acknowledged that Paris isn’t expecting to see a major shift in the position of China’s, which has refused to criticize Russia for its actions in Ukraine.

 But France will push for initiatives helping ordinary Ukrainians and for possible avenues toward reaching a halfway solution to the war, the official said, speaking on condition of anonymity in line with the French presidency’s customary practices.